bcgov/nr-permitting-data-spec/README.md

 ## How to Contribute

-Review the [contributing guidelines](CONTRIBUTING.md) and the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Review the [Contributing Guidelines](CONTRIBUTING.md) and the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 Copyright 2019 Province of British Columbia